 Overdose Rescue Network

 Opioid overdoses have risen dramatically in recent times.
-A number of initiatives are currently underway in the City of Toronto to help address the issue, including the establishment of safe injection sites and distribution of naloxone rescue kits.
+A number of initiatives are currently underway to help address the issue, including the establishment of safe injection sites and distribution of naloxone rescue kits.
 These solutions depend on users being in the presence of others should an overdose occur.
-However, over 80% of people who inject drugs in Toronto reported that they inject alone.
-For these individuals, there is currently no viable rescue solution other hoping that by chance, someone will stumble upon the situation and that the person has or can access naloxone.
+However, over 80% of people who inject drugs report that they inject alone.
+For these individuals, there is currently no viable rescue solution other than hoping that by chance, someone will stumble upon the situation and that the person has or can access naloxone.

 Project Partner: Toronto Population Health Solutions Lab